spritlesoftware/our-website/content/english/bms-fms.md

   image : "images/bmsimages/Smart-home-cuate.webp"
   alt: "Take control over your buildings" contents : " Remember how long it took us to keep an eye on all the operations of a building But here we are now with Building Management System.<br/><br/>Our extensive field devices and software help customize your building with all the features a smart building requires.<br/><br/>The tailor made automations can reduce daily consumption, cut back on unintended waste and save cost."
+  button:
+    enable: true
+    button_label: "Automation? we are the ones"
+    link: "contact"
+collect_info:
+  title: "Have a project in mind?"
+  button_name: "Submit"
+  link: "thankyouenquiry"
+  details_textarea_title: "Have Somthing to say to us?*"
+  form_name: "Project requirment"
+  pagename: "FMS & BMS"

 section3:
   enable : true